Industrial

 Slab width in z-direction is 1200 mm.

-Slab induction heating power A pre-heated steel slab is placed in the inductor.
-Calculate the Joule heating power.
+Slab induction heating power Joule-heating power distribution in a preheated steel slab placed inside an induction-heating coil under the specified high-frequency excitation.
 Steel slab Inductor Insulation +900 °C 600 mm 120 mm 100 mm 50 50 Ø 30 mm 1200 mm

 Given